cbuschka/go-bigbitset/readme.md

 # go-bigbitset

+### I have archived this project in favor of [roaringbitmap](https://roaringbitmap.org/about/).

-### WIP Playground for different implementations of big bit sets.
+WIP Playground for different implementations of big bit sets.

 ## License
 Copyright (c) 2021 by [Cornelius Buschka](https://github.com/cbuschka).